-Notably, in many of the new and imminent 2020 chassis and models are the inherent use of a “48Volt Mild-Hybrid system” that allows for energy recuperation and regeneration in a way that merges standard engines and electric/hybrid systems.
+Notably, in many of the new and imminent 2020, chassis and models are the internal use of a “48Volt Mild-Hybrid system” that allows for energy recuperation and regeneration in a way that merges standard engines and electric/hybrid systems.

-The argument simply the power advantage vs economy advantage, some of these systems and the EQ boost abilities make the system rather important in that they can transform the performance as 250Nm is no easy feat.
-Understand this its a cheat code to power and I feel most cars will adopt this in some way and with some refinement and the advancement it will likely see through the major manufacture support it has will become a very common thing.
+The argument merely exists in power vs economy advantage, some of these systems and the EQ boost abilities make this method rather crucial, in that they can transform the performance as 250Nm is no easy feat.
+Understand this its a cheat code to power and I feel most cars will adopt this in some way and with some refinement and the advancement it will likely see through the significant manufacture support it has will become a widespread thing.
 The E53 AMG, for example, is a torque monster and overtaking in this car makes it feel far more rapid than the numbers suggest.
-Obviously, there will be no replacement for displacement and the E63 would make this car a tiny spec in the rearview, but it makes this a far better car and makes a lot of sense once you’ve sampled the tech.
+There will be no replacement for displacement, and the E63 would make this car a tiny spec in the rearview, but it makes this a far better car and makes a lot of sense once you’ve sampled the tech.

 Hermanus is a beautiful seaside town with a vast mammal filled ocean on one side and towering mountains on the other.
 Between us at Cape Town International Airport and Hermanus, though, was a driving route that involved great sections of tar, with long swooping bends, twists and turns.
 A fitting location, then, for the launch of the all-new Audi A5 and S5 Coupe.

 The original A5 launched back in 2008 and it had a unique look with its tornado line running down the full length of the vehicle.
 The 2017 Audi A5 is still very recognizable as an A5, but does feature very nice enhancements in the design area.
 The Tornado line for example, is more defined and the headlights feature a sharper design with the “four eyes” to represent quattro.
 These headlights sit above a larger, flatter grill and below a bonnet which has large grooves, emphasizing its sportiness.